It wasn’t until after I turned 30 that I tried my first bite of raw fish. If you’re cringing just reading this, I felt that way once too.

 But still no sushi.

 All I know is that some of the most amazing meals I’ve experienced in my life have included sushi.
-Every bite has it’s own distinct flavor profile and texture, and there are endless combinations.
+Every bite has its own distinct flavor profile and texture, and there are endless combinations.

 What are your thoughts on sushi?
 Have you tried it?
-And, if not, are you at all curious about it?